sozu-proxy/sozu/README.md

 ## Building and starting

 Requirements:
-- openssl 1.0.1 or above
+- openssl 1.0.1 or above (including libraries/includes, ie apt install libssl-dev / rpm install openssl-devel

 You can create the required executables like this: